The newly constructed Levi's Stadium officially opened on July 17, 2014. It is located in Santa Clara, California, 38.3 miles south of San Francisco.

 Santa Clara was chosen after plans to build a new stadium at Candlestick Point, an effort to replace the aging and outdated Candlestick Park, failed when the 49ers and the city of San Francisco could not come to an agreement on the new stadium's location.
 The 49ers offices and training facility have been located in Santa Clara since 1987, so that was the logical next choice.

 Tip: August through October can be very warm.
 Dress accordingly, use sunscreen, and make sure you drink plenty of water.

-Levi's Stadium and the San Francisco Bay Area were chosen as the host stadium and city for Super Bowl 50, which is scheduled to be played on February 7, 2016.
+Levi's Stadium and the San Francisco Bay Area were chosen as the host stadium and city for Super Bowl 50, which took place on February 7, 2016.

 On May 9, 2013, the 49ers and Levi Strauss & Co. announced a 20-year naming rights proposal to the Santa Clara Stadium Authority.
 The deal is worth $220 million, making Levi Strauss & Co. a corporate sponsor of the 49ers.
 At the time, the $11 million per season deal was the second largest among current NFL naming rights agreements.

 Over 180 different food items are served at Levi's Stadium, with 17 types of quick-service concepts that are named for exactly what they're selling.
 They include Franks (nitrate-free, with a vegan option), Burgers (with American Kobe beef and vegan burgers), Curry (Indian-style, with spiced naan, cassava chips, and varieties like Rajisthani lamb and vegan navy bean and kale), Tortas, Soft Serve, Barbecue (pulled pork or pulled jackfruit), Panini and Steamed Buns (Asian-style bao in Peking duck, pork belly, and vegan portobello varieties).